Blackhand01/StarGram/SETUP.md

 ## **Project Structure**

-The repository is organized as follows:
+The project structure is organized as follows:
 ```
 hackathon-project/
 ├── .pytest_cache/         # Cache for pytest